filviu/blog/content/posts/2012/2012-01-30-setting-up-master-slave-replication-for-mysql.md

 2)Do the backups from the slave.
 You might have noticed that backing-up, especially big databases, slows things down.
 That happens because mysqldump locks tables as it reads them.
 This can slow a big site or even takes it down from a few seconds to a few minute.
 Reading from the slave affects nothing.
 You can even stop the slave, read the /var/lib/mysql folder and start it back.

-Following are the steps on how to set it up, but first let&#8217;s not a few assumptions.
+Following are the steps on how to set it up, but first let's not a few assumptions.
 Also please note that this sets up only the basic things.
 Many more settings can be tweaked to improve MySQL performance.

 > Master server ip: 192.168.0.1
 > Slave server ip: 192.168.0.2